eclipse/jifa/site/docs/guide/configuration.md

 ## elastic-worker-image

-Docker image used in an elastic cluster to run `WORKER` nodes.
+Docker image used in the cluster to run `ELASTIC_WORKER` nodes.

 Type: String